jryans/jryans.github.com/content/post/mozilla.md

 ---
 title: "Mozilla"
 date: 2013-08-25T01:27:00-05:00
-categories: [Open Source, Mozilla, Developer Tools]
+tags: [Open Source, Mozilla, Developer Tools]
 ---

 In my [last post][1] (back in February...), I mentioned I was spending a lot of